 If you’re considering selling your private label brand on Amazon, you’ll need a competitive edge.
-Enter this sweepstakes from Payability and you’ll be eligible to win 6 months of classes, a professional product photography session, a free Amazon account audit, and more!
+Download The Best Amazon Seller Tools from Payability and you’ll get tips on inventory management, legal tools, cash flow, and more!

 Step 1: Research Private Label Cosmetics Suppliers

 There are two primary ways you can search for private label cosmetics suppliers: online or in-person at beauty industry trade shows.
 We’ll explore each of these options below, but first, let’s discuss your goals for your branded beauty line.

 The first step in your research is to define exactly what you want in your beauty line to help pinpoint what you need from potential suppliers.
 Call this your must-have list.
 For example, do you want only organics products?
 Do you want a line of skincare products, makeup, or both?
 Do you want products that contain certain ingredients?
 List everything that matters to you.